-This publication, the third in a series about issues related to forest economics, explains the importance of keeping accurate, complete, and well-organized records about forest management activities and expenses, particularly as they relate to income taxes.
-This publication introduces record keeping, explores what should be recorded, and offers examples of simple recording systems.
+This article explains the importance of keeping accurate, complete, and well-organized records about forest management activities and expenses, particularly as they relate to income taxes.
+You will be introduced to record keeping, explore what should be recorded, and are offerd examples of simple recording systems.

 Leasing forest and agricultural land can be a win-win situation for landowners and hunters.This publication describes elements of marketing and pricing leases for hunters to use your property.

 Tree shelters play an important role in many situations.
 This publication discusses uses, types, and costs of tree shelters.